Astrophotography Workshops

 Weather & Safety

 We’ll keep an eye on the weather, but we don’t have any control over Mother Nature.
-If the sky is cloudy, we will spend time photographing the barns and the windmill at two of our locations and practicing light painting techniques.
+If the sky is cloudy, we will spend time photographing the barns and the windmill at three of our locations and practicing light painting techniques.
 If the weather is poor, we will spend time discussing post-processing techniques at the rental cabin.
+It is rare that bad weather will last an entire evening.

 All attendees must sign a waiver and release agreement to participate in these workshops.